 13 – 15 September

 “World Circular Economy Forum 2021” by SITRA

 WCEF2021 will focus on the system level changes, or “game changers”, needed to accelerate the transition to a circular economy.
 Seizing the circular opportunity requires transformational change and collective efforts by businesses, policymakers, civil society and others.
 Hosted in North America for the first time, WCEF2021 will bring dynamic new voices to the global discussion, explore circular opportunities from the perspective of natural resource producing countries, and highlight the critical importance of the circular economy to fight climate change and to protect biodiversity.
-Consult the programme for more details about the event and register here.
+Consult the programme for more details about the event.

 13 September, 15:00 – 16:30 CEST